Guides/Earned Settlement Changes

 Potential loss of automatic entitlement

-Under the current system, ILR is essentially an entitlement once you meet the criteria.
+Under the current system, indefinite leave to remain is essentially an entitlement once you meet the criteria.
 The Earned Settlement model shifts the framing: settlement becomes something you earn through sustained contribution.
 While the practical difference may be subtle for high-scoring applicants, for those on lower salaries or with fewer qualifying factors, it represents a fundamental change in expectations.

 The points system explained

 The proposed Earned Settlement points system awards points across five categories.
-Your total score determines how long you must wait before you can apply for ILR.
+Your total score determines how long you must wait before you can apply for indefinite leave to remain.
 Here is a detailed breakdown of each category.

 Salary points